Using the BOSH Resurrector

-Pivotal recommends BOSH Resurrector, vSphere HA, and a highly-available storage solution to protect the VMs in your deployment.
+- Pivotal recommends enabling the vSphere HA, the BOSH Resurrector, and a highly-available storage solution to protect the VMs in your deployment.

 The following sections describe the BOSH Resurrector and how to enable it.

-The BOSH Resurrector increases Pivotal Application Service (PAS) availability in the following ways:
+The BOSH Resurrector increases PCF availability in the following ways:

 - Reacts to hardware failure and network disruptions by recreating virtual machines on active, stable hosts